marcinbor85/microshell/README.md

 }
 ```

-## Contribute
+## Contribution

 If You want to contribute this project - excellent!
 Fork it, make bugs, and send a PR :)\
-If You want to support me in developing this project - please donate.\
+If You want to support me in developing this project - please donate!\
 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=EQJAX25PAQKCS)